Ribbit-Network/ribbit-network-frog-software/README.md

 ## Background Information

-[See the Wiki for background research.](https://ribbitnetwork.notion.site/Learnings-Low-cost-sensors-for-the-measurement-of-atmospheric-composition-e3d41736c49e41ad81dcdf7e16a6573b) This project is inspired by some awesome research by incedible scientists in academia.
+[See the Wiki for background research.](https://ribbitnetwork.notion.site/Learnings-Low-cost-sensors-for-the-measurement-of-atmospheric-composition-e3d41736c49e41ad81dcdf7e16a6573b) This project is inspired by some awesome research by incredible scientists in academia.

 ## Ribbit Network